Collins Aerospace Pump Shutoff Senior Design Project

 The pictures below display my final computer-aided design of the wrench:

-Mechanical Design Project (6) - 3D Printed Toy Car
+3D Printed PLA Toy Car Project

 This project aimed at enhancing our 3D printing skills (FDM) using UltiMaker Cura.
 At the Jackson Innovation Studio in the Sydney Lu Mechanical Engineering Building, several high-tech 3D printers have been recently installed, which has allowed us to design and create more intricate objects.
 The way I intended to design the car (in Fusion 360) was to first create the body with a curved slope, then to add holes that cut all the way through for axles to fit with the wheels attached on each side.